Back to category Published: 26 july 2022 Author: Zhanna Mukhatzhanova

 How to get there?

-The Kolsay Lakes are part of the Kolsay Kolderi National Park, so you will need to pay a fee at the entrance.
+The Kolsay Lakes are part of the Kolsay Kolderi National Park, so you must pay a fee at the entrance.

 The most convenient and safe way to visit the lakes is an organized tour, especially if you plan to go to the Middle or Upper Kolsay Lakes.
 Experienced guides will show you the most picturesque spots and convenient trails, and will do their best to make your trip worth the money paid.